JPRodrigues-gh/HerbsRestaurant/README.md

     * after changing confirm field from integer to char in booking model I didn't remove the conditional statement from the booking template used to set confirm 0 to No and 1 to Yes.
 This displayed inconsistent values.
 * TimeInput - when updating a booking the time was not pulled into the form
     * Cause: the format on the booking_time field was: ```format=('%h:%m')``` instead of ```format=('%H:%M')```
+* User could add any table id to the booking form
+    * Added checks to prevent booking for invalid table ids
+* User could add bookings for past dates
+    * Added checks to prevent users from adding bookings for past or current date.
+Only future bookings allowed.

 ### Unresolved
 * created date is updating to current date on update of a record